KPMcDonough49/dsc-phase-1-project/README.md

 The Y axis represents the average gross domestic revenue for movies that have the associated keyword in their description.
 For example, movies that have 'superhero' as a keyword earn $149.6mm on average.
 Using this info, we believe that Microsoft should create a movie that focuses on one or more of these themes because they have proven to be profitable and therefore appealing to audiences.

+#### Movie Randomizer
+Based on the recommendations above, we made a randomizer that selects a director, two actors and two plot themes and uses this to creare a critic review.
+In order to create more variety, we broadened each list to include 50 elements rather than 10 or 20 that we had identified in the chart.
+Here is an example of an output:

+Directed by <b>Raja Gosnell<b>, critics are raving about Microsoft Studio's first film.
+Anchored by fantastic performances by <b>Jeremy Renner<b> and <b>Chris Hemsworth<b>, the film explores important themes such as <b>assassin(s)<b> and <b>superhero(s)<b>.
+Microsoft has set records at the box office with this film, and the future is bright for the new studio!

 #### Movies with Higher Budgets are More successful at the Box Office

 ![Budget Versus Gross Revenue](Visualizations/production_gross_scatter.png)